Contemplating the fate of modified gravity: Beauty and simplicity

-\textbf{Beauty and simplicity.-} The final aim of theoretical physics is to describe the observed nature in terms of a few simple mathematical principles and their logical consequences.
-And what judges its success, or lack of it, is a very careful comparison with experimental or observational data.
-Progress is achieved by joint efforts of large groups of experts working in diverse areas, ranging from pure mathematics used in physics to engineering solutions for experiments.
+The ultimate goal of theoretical physics is to describe the observed nature in terms of a few simple mathematical principles and their logical consequences.
+The~criterion for its success or failure is a meticulous comparison with experimental or observational data.
+Progress is achieved by collaborative efforts of large groups of experts working in diverse areas, ranging from pure mathematics used in physics to engineering solutions for~experiments.

-The mathematical side of theoretical physics research is now developing at an incredible rate.
-Among the tools we use, there are differential geometry, functional analysis, abstract algebra and topology, and in certain fields even up to as abstract fields as algebraic geometry and number theory.
-At the same time, fundamental physics research is driven towards realms which are hardly accessible by experiments, like gigantic, almost-Planck-scale-reaching energies for unified field theories of particle physics, or a whole Universe of which we have only one incomplete sample in all our cosmological observations.
+The mathematical side of theoretical physics research is now being developed at an astounding pace.
+Among~the instruments in the physicist's tool kit are differential geometry, functional analysis, abstract algebra, and topology and,~in certain disciplines, utterly abstract tools such as algebraic geometry and number theory.
+At~the same time, fundamental physics research is driven towards realms which are hardly accessible by experiments, such as enormous, almost-Planck-scale-reaching energies for unified field theories of particle physics or~a whole universe of which we have only one incomplete sample in all our cosmological~observations.

-This is a crisis in physics.
-In the wetlands of our search, we have a beautifully constructed building named string theory, a real mathematical skyscraper which erects from its basement made of extended objects idea and two-dimensional conformal field theory, through all the wonderful floors of algebraic topology and geometry, and up to an invisible top in the clouds which is supposed to give us a real world model via, for instance, a proper construction of intersecting stacks of D-branes.
-The well-known catastrophe is that there is a countless herd of possible worlds there, even under the rather comfortable lamp of largely preserved supersymmetry in the compactified space, however far it be from reality, and with no experimental guidance to look for.
+This constitutes a crisis in physics.
+In~the wetlands of our search, we have a beautifully constructed building named string theory, a~real mathematical skyscraper that rises from its basement made of an extended-objects idea and two-dimensional conformal field theory through all the wonderful floors of algebraic topology and geometry and~up to an invisible top in the clouds that is supposed to yield to us a real-world model via, for~instance, a~proper construction of intersecting stacks of D-branes.
+The~well-known catastrophe is that there are countless possible worlds there, even under the rather comfortable lamp of largely preserved supersymmetry in the compactified space, however remote it may be from reality, and~with no experimental guidance to look~for.